leoreigoto/leoreigoto.github.io/README.md

 # Welcome to my github
-I started this page on October 2023.
-At first I will buy some older codes, they are mostly simple tasks.
-Unfortunatelly most of my codes where for commercial use and I cant post them here, thought for a few of them I got permission to publish some description / screens, thats why some of doesn't have the code included.
+I established this page in October 2023.
+Initially, I'll be uploading some of my older codes, which are primarily straightforward tasks.
+Unfortunately, many of my projects were developed for commercial purposes, and I can't share the actual code here.
+However, for a select few, I've received permission to share descriptions and screenshots.
+So, please note that not all projects will have the accompanying code.

-I plan on doing some side projects to publish here, feel free to check my github from time to time to look for updates.
+I also plan to embark on some side projects and publish them here.
+I encourage you to check back occasionally for updates!

 I'm a machine learning researcher with a deep passion for machine learning and computer vision.
 Contributed to a university AI research group for three years and authored an article on Zika Virus detection in